Florents-Tselai/spat/README.md

 > Don't use this in production yet.

 > [!CAUTION]
-> This is far from ready for production.
+> This is not ready for production.
-> There are definitely memory leak bugs in the code,
-> which could potentially mess-up your shared memory
-> and degrade performance.

-> [!WARNING]
-> You should assume that the data you cache, are visible
-> and accessible even between different users in the same database cluster.
+> Delete operations especially can leave some clutter behind,
+> but a server restart should clean them up.

 ## Configuration